Akira-Hayasaka/ofxGLEditor/README.md

 Sample Lua syntax highlighting:
 ![image](https://github.com/Akira-Hayasaka/ofxGLEditor/raw/master/doc/syntax_highlighting.png)

-ofxEditor provides a rewrite of the [Fluxus live coding environment](http://www.pawfal.org/fluxus)'s OpenGL-based text editor for OpenFrameworks including simple syntax highlighting, a file browser, and a Read-Eval-Print Loop console.
+ofxEditor provides a rewrite of the [Fluxus live coding environment](http://www.pawfal.org/fluxus)'s OpenGL-based text editor for openFrameworks including simple syntax highlighting, a file browser, and a Read-Eval-Print Loop console.
 The ofxGLEditor provides all of the above including 9 editor buffers, so it should be easy to use this as a basis for live coding, scripting, parameter tweaking, etc. Further, ofxEditorSyntax & ofxEditorColorScheme provide simple language specific syntax highlighting.

 [See a video of the livecodingExample which demonstrates the basic ofxEditor class with syntax highlighting using ofxLua.](https://vimeo.com/116370247)